ETD Q3 2026 Earnings Call Summary | Stock Taper

 4. Bad News, Challenges, or Points of Concern

-• Tariff Impact: Estimated annual exposure of $15 million to $20 million due to tariffs on products from Mexico and Honduras, significantly affecting operating margins.
+• Tariff Impact: Estimated annual tariff exposure of $15 million to $20 million, significantly affecting operating margins.

 5. Notable Q&A Insights

-• State Department Contract Outlook: The company is awaiting news on the renewal of the State Department contract, which could stabilize the wholesale segment.
+• State Department Contract Outlook: Uncertainty remains regarding the renewal of the State Department contract, with expectations to hear back soon.

-• Promotional Activity: Increased marketing spend, particularly in digital channels, has been a focus to drive sales and improve brand presence.
+• Promotional Activities: Increased marketing spend was noted, particularly in digital channels, which has helped maintain sales momentum.